conda/conda/docs/source/index.rst

 * Anaconda includes conda, conda-build, Python, and over 150 automatically installed scientific packages and their dependencies.
 As with Miniconda, over 250 additional scientific packages can be installed individually with the “conda install” command.
-* Conda is also included in the Continuum Analytics `subscriptions <https://www.continuum.io/anaconda-subscriptions>`_ of
-  Anaconda: Anaconda Pro, Anaconda Workgroup and Anaconda Enterprise.
-These allow both system administrators and users to manage packages and environments on-site.
-Any software application stack can be managed, including Python, R, Node.js, Java, and more.
 * pip install conda uses the released version on pypi.
 This version allows you to create new conda environments using any python installation, and a new version of Python will then be installed into those environments.
 These environments are still considered "Anaconda installations."